aws-samples/bedrock-claude-chat/README.md

 ### Contribution

 Thank you for considering contributing to this repository!
-We welcome bug fixes, language translation, feature enhancements, and other improvements.
-Please see following:
+We welcome bug fixes, language translations (i18n), feature enhancements, and other improvements.

+For feature enhancements and other improvements, **before creating a Pull Request, we would greatly appreciate it if you could create a Feature Request Issue to discuss the implementation approach and details.
+For bug fixes and language translations (i18n), proceed with creating a Pull Request directly.**

+Please also take a look at the following guidelines before contributing:

 - [Local Development](./docs/LOCAL_DEVELOPMENT.md)
 - [CONTRIBUTING](./CONTRIBUTING.md)